BMD-2: Service history

 The BMD-2 entered service with Soviet airborne forces in 1985.

+Soviet–Afghan War

+The BMD-2 took part in the Soviet–Afghan War.

+Stabilisation Force in Bosnia and Herzegovina

-They took part in the Soviet–Afghan War.
-Later they were used by Russian airborne units of SFOR including the Russian airborne brigade stationed in Tojsici which supported Operation Joint Guard.
+Later the BMD-2 was used by Russian airborne units of SFOR including the Russian airborne brigade stationed in Tojsici which supported Operation Joint Guard.

+Russo-Georgian War

-It is used by Russian airborne units stationed in Abkhazia.
+The BMD-2 is used by Russian airborne units stationed in Abkhazia.
 BMD-2’s were employed by the Russian 234th Airborne Assault Regiment in the Russo-Georgian War in 2008, with one being lost in action.

 War in the Donbas

-BMD-2s were used by units of the Ukrainian Airmobile Forces, and by separatists of Novorossiya.
+During the war in Donbas, BMD-2s were used by units of the Ukrainian Airmobile Forces, and by separatists of Novorossiya.
 Ukrainian Airborne BMD-2’s were some of the first armored vehicles destroyed in the conflict.
 At least one BMD-2 was reported to have been used by separatists while they were besieged in the city of Sloviansk, and others separatist BMD-2’s were recorded in action.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-The BMD-2 has been used by Russian airborne forces in the 2022 Russian invasion of Ukraine.
+The BMD-2 has been used by Russian airborne forces in the Russian invasion of Ukraine.
 After Russian forces failed to capture Kyiv, British journalist Mark Urban suggested the BMD-2 and other "armoured vehicles designed to be light enough to be carried on planes do not give much protection from enemy fire."
-As of 18 December 2022, the open-source intelligence site, Oryx has visually confirmed the loss of 190 Russian BMD-2s (126 destroyed, 5 damaged, 6 abandoned and 53 captured).
+As of 5 November 2025, the open-source intelligence site, Oryx has visually confirmed the loss of 410 Russian BMD-2s (319 destroyed, 7 damaged, 29 abandoned and 55 captured).